philgentric/klik/python_for_image_ML/Readme.md

 The idea is to create a feature vector for each image (e.g. in a folder).
-This (large!) vector can then be used to compute a distance between 2 images (the metric used is cosine similarity, which is a good metric for high-dimensional vectors)
+This (large!) vector can then be used to compute a distance between 2 images (the metric used is cosine similarity)

 ### Image similarity ###